googleprojectzero/TinyInst/README.md

 `-indirect_instrumentation [none|local|global|auto]` which instrumentation to use for indirect jump/calls

+`-ignore_duplicates_module [module name]` Ensures only the first loaded instance of `[module name]` is instrumented, ignoring subsequent duplicates.
+Useful when instrumenting system libraries (e.g., `CoreAudio`) on macOS Sequoia and later, where multiple distinct libraries with the same name may be loaded.

 `-patch_return_addresses` - replaces return address with the original value, causes returns to be instrumented using whatever `-indirect_instrumentation` method is specified

 `-generate_unwind` - Generates stack unwinding data for instrumented code (for faster C++ exception handling).
 Note that it might not work correctly on some older Windows versions.